Vicci Blog

 Whether you're wearing designer sunglasses or prescription glasses with coating, taking proper care of your lenses is the best way to avoid scratches in the first place.
 Here are some effective habits to adopt:

-• Avoid harsh chemicals: Stick to lens-specific cleaners or mild soap.
+Avoid harsh chemicals: Stick to lens-specific cleaners or mild soap.
 Harsh cleaners can degrade lens coatings and cause micro-abrasions.

-• Store your glasses properly: Always keep them in a hard-shell case when not in use.
+Store your glasses properly: Always keep them in a hard-shell case when not in use.
 Tossing them in your bag or setting them lens-down can cause unnecessary damage.

-• Don’t wear glasses during housework or workouts: Sweat, dirt, or accidental bumps can easily scratch or loosen your frames.
+Don’t wear glasses during housework or workouts: Sweat, dirt, or accidental bumps can easily scratch or loosen your frames.

-• Rinse before wiping: If dust or debris is on your lenses, rinse them first before wiping.
+Rinse before wiping: If dust or debris is on your lenses, rinse your lenses first before wiping.
 Dry particles can drag across the surface and cause scratches.
+Then you can wipe, water, and dry with a microfiber cloth.

 Adopting these care habits can save you from frequent lens replacements and preserve the clarity of your vision.
 If you’re ready to replace scratched lenses, Vicci makes it easy to preview your next pair.
 Try our virtual try-on tool to see how new frames will look before buying.